 * * *

 Once upon a time one Valentine's Day, a dazzling eucalyptus day near Malibu, California, a woman took a walk in her neighborhood park where a man tried to kill her with a sledgehammer.
-She survived the attack by feigning her own death and lived to tell a tale of terror and triumph.
+She survived the attack by feigning her own death and lived to tell the tale of madness and triumph.

 This is the true story of that horror moment and the next two years in a woman's life, of her relationships with men, with her friends, with her family and daughter, with her work and with all the lost devils of other traumas that jumped on to her shoulders to haunt this crisis, with the violence that smothers our world in our time.
 It is Carol Rossen's story - a gifted, sensitive actress - a black comedic journey told with bite and wit in tough-minded prose, a story of enrichment that will inspire and enlighten as it entertains.